Epitaph for the Twentieth Century

 In 2001, his translation of TRAVELING LIGHT from the Finnish won the Finnish Literary Translation Centre Award.Kessler has published several collections of fiction.
 AN EGYPTIAN BONDAGE, & Other Stories (Harper & Row, NY: 1967); DEATH COMES FOR THE BEHAVIORIST: 4 Long Stories (Lexis Press, San Francisco, CA: 1983); CLASSICAL ILLUSIONS: 28 Stories (McPherson & Co.: Kingston, NY, 1985); and TRANSMIGRATIONS: 18 Mythologems (Jazz Press: Capitola, CA: 1985).

-He has also published three volumes of poetry: WHATEVER LOVE DECLARES (The Plantin Press: Los Angeles, CA: 1969; AFTER THE ARMIES HAVE PASSED (NYU Press: NY: 1970); and, IN MEMORY OF THE FUTURE (Kayak Press, Santa Cruz, CA: 1976).
-Also, revised as COLLECTED POEMS, with drawings by William Brice (2000), is available at Xlibris and Amazon.com.
+He has also published three volumes of poetry: WHATEVER LOVE DECLARES (The Plantin Press: Los Angeles, CA, 1969); AFTER THE ARMIES HAVE PASSED (NYU Press: NY: 1970); and IN MEMORY OF THE FUTURE (Kayak Press, Santa Cruz, CA: 1976).
+Revised as COLLECTED POEMS, with drawings by William Brice (2000), is available at Xlibris and Amazon.com.

 In 1979, he became the first American writer to be honored with the Hungarian PEN Club's Memorial Medal for his various collaborative translation projects in fiction and verse: THE MAGICIAN'S GARDEN: 24 Stories by Geza Csáth (Columbia University Press, NY: 1980), which won the Translation Prize from the Translation Center at Columbia University, and was republished in the Writers From the Other Europe Series, edited by Philip Roth, as OPIUM (Penguin Books: NY, 1983).
 In 1983, ROSE OF MOTHER-OF-PEARL appeared, as a fairy tale translated from the Serbian with the author, Grozdana Olujic, Illustrated by Kathy Jacobi (Hot Chocolate Books, Coffee House Press, Minneapolis, MN).
 UNDER GEMINI: THE SELECTED POETRY OF Miklós Radnóti (Ohio University Press: Athens, OH) appeared in 1985.
 Further, he published a large translation project: THE FACE OF CREATION: 23 Contemporary Hungarian Poets (Coffee House Press, 1988, Minneapolis, MN), He has published a volume of poetry, MEDUSA: The Selected Poetry of Nicolai Kantchev, translated from the Bulgarian with Alexander Shurbanov (Quarterly Review of Literature Press, 1986, Princeton, NJ ).